Welcome to the podcast of the Lotus Eaters for Tuesday, the 14th of October, 2025.

 You think a man who stays home to look after his kids is not less of a man?

-Are you know what it what is wrong with you?
+Are you what is wrong with you?

-That Gen Z, they still not necessarily establish themselves, and it's also more difficult, so I'm not necessarily blaming.
+What it might be is that Gen Z, they still not necessarily establish themselves, and it's also more difficult, so I'm not necessarily blaming them.

-They grew up in the wake of feminism, so I think millennials are sort of coming to the realisation, yeah, actually there is some proof to this.
+So I think millennials are sort of coming to the realization, yeah, actually, there is some truth to this.

-Basically though, three quarters of Gen Z men are gay.
+Basically, though, three-quarters of Gen Z men are gay.

-And so I did this about a year, and then I thought, no.
+And so I did this about a year, and then I thought, no, no, you can quit your job and I'll just find a way to keep myself busy.

 If you're a man watching this, you have to be the breadwinner, right?